 The 2014 Ebola outbreak across Guinea, northern Liberia, and Sierra Leone is fuelling concern worldwide.
-According to the Centers for Disease Control and Prevention (CDC), with over 4,087 laboratory confirmed cases of Ebola virus this year alone and around 3,431 deaths from the epidemic, this is the worst outbreak ever.
+According to the Centers for Disease Control and Prevention (CDC), with 9,427 laboratory confirmed cases of Ebola virus this year to date and around 5,420 deaths from the epidemic, this is the worst outbreak ever.
 Medical News Today examines the effects of Ebola on the human body and the current concerns people may have about the virus.